 This difference is very important.
 Your readers should be able to tell the difference between characters based on their sentences and diction.
 It ultimately comes down to your chops as an author when it comes to writing styles and your ability to use it to bring your characters alive.

 A reasonable exception to this would be pairs or groups of close people.
 Meaning, if your main character’s best friend speaks similarly to them, that’s okay.
 As humans, we subconsciously pick up on the speech patterns of those closest to us – those we speak to regularly (like when we use similar slang in our friend group that others may not use).

 #5 – Add world-appropriate slang

-A major part of dialogue that often gets overlooked is the slang.
+A major part of the dialogue that often gets overlooked is the slang.

 Even in our own world, new slang is developed every day and sometimes, the words might seem crazy or even confusing.